-The forecast of SDG&E's 2011 bundled load requirement was derived from the California Energy Commission's ("CEC's") statewide forecast published in September 2010.
-Using the CEC's forecast and adjusting for direct access load, SDG&E projected that its bundled load for 2011 will be higher than SDG&E's forecasted bundled load for 2010 ().
+29 The forecast of SDG&E's 2011 bundled load requirement was derived from the 30 California Energy Commission's ("CEC's") statewide forecast published in September that its bundled load for 2011 will be the formation.
+This forecast is higher than SDG&E's forecasted bundled load for 2010 (control).
 SDG&E's A/S obligations were forecasted to be 6% of load for operating reserves and 2.5% of load for regulation capacity based on the CAISO's historical levels of procurement for these products.